Tamron SP – 15-30mm f2.8 Review

 Top Right Corner Detail

 I noticed it is pretty soft.
 But I think that’s because it’s adapted to work with the Sony A7r.
-I’ll post a few images taken with the 5Dmkii as well further down.
+Further down, I’ll also post a few images taken with the 5Dmkii.

-I’ve noticed edge and corner detail is a lot nicer on the Canon.
+I’ve noticed the edge and corner detail are much nicer on the Canon.

 Right Edge Detail